SMILE-UHURA Challenge -- Small Vessel Segmentation at Mesoscopic Scale from Ultra-High Resolution 7T Magnetic Resonance Angiograms: Concluding remarks and outlook

 \paragraph{\eurecom} This submitted method, based on the JoB-VS framework \cite{valderrama2023job}, is tailored for the segmentation of brain vasculature using ultra-high-resolution 7T Time-of-Flight (ToF) Magnetic Resonance Angiography (MRA) images.
 JoB-VS employs a triangular lattice structure to facilitate multi-scale processing, making it particularly effective for segmenting vessels of varying sizes.
 The framework has been adapted to focus exclusively on vessel segmentation by configuring the loss function to exclude brain segmentation (\(\alpha = 0, \beta = 1\)).
 This adaptation enhances precision in segmenting vessels, particularly small and intricate structures, while interpolated high-resolution data further improves sensitivity.\\ \textit{Data processing}: Pre-processing involves Z-score intensity normalisation to standardise input images.
 To optimise the segmentation of smaller vessels, the data is interpolated to twice its original resolution.
 The dataset is divided into two folds of seven subjects each for cross-validation, ensuring the robustness of the model through balanced training and evaluation datasets.\\ \textit{Training process}: The JoB-VS framework is trained using a combination of Dice and Cross-Entropy loss terms for vessel segmentation.
 The Adam optimiser, with a weight decay of \(1 \times 10^{-5}\), is employed alongside a learning rate scheduler to ensure convergence.
 The model is trained with a batch size of 1 and an initial learning rate of \(5 \times 10^{-4}\), continuing until optimal performance is achieved.

 Table \ref{tab:methods_all} presents a comprehensive summary of all the submitted methods.
-While some of these methods were based on previously published work by the participants, others were developed specifically for this challenge — some of which have since been published as complete studies.
+While some of these methods were based on previously published work by the participants, others were developed specifically for this challenge, some of which have since been published as complete studies.
 Table \ref{tab:methods_papers_codes} provides a detailed list of the published methods, including links to their corresponding codebases.
-Additionally, some participants supplied further information, such as the GPU models used and the computational complexity of their methods; these details are summarised in Table \ref{tab:methods_addinfo}.